zigster64/datastor.zig/README.md

 S2S is battle tested code, but it does lack a few types that it can serialize out of the box.
 You can code around this easy enough, but its something you should be aware of.

-## *** DANGER ZONE ***

-This code - and this README, are purely speculative at this point.

-I will be rewriting the README a dozen times, as the API evolves, and code starts to work.

-Feel free to follow along of course ... but its going to take time before I can post anything useful on this.

 ## Version Log

 - Dec 2023 - v0.0.0 - init project